 NIHR CRN support is available to all studies, regardless of location, study type, study size, therapy or research area, provided they meet the Department of Health and Social Care established eligibility criteria.

-The NIHR CRN eligibility criteria was expanded in January 2018 to include research taking place outside of traditional NHS settings.
-This change in policy was introduced to better reflect the environment and services that people access and live in today.
 This means that the NIHR can now support the delivery of funded health and care research taking place in settings such as care homes, hospices, schools, prisons, or other social care and public health environments.

 - Eligibility for NIHR Clinical Research Network support

 How to apply for NIHR CRN Support